cybros-network/cybros-network/docs/how-to.md

 Wait for few seconds,
 then you should see events on the `Network -> Explorer` page:
-- `offchainComputingWorkers.WorkerRegistered`
+- `offchainComputingInfra.WorkerRegistered`
-- `offchainComputingWorkers.WorkerOnline`
+- `offchainComputingInfra.WorkerOnline`

 #### Add the worker to the pool

-Use Alice to send the extrinsic `offchainComputing.authorizeWorker(poolId, worker)`
+Use Alice to send the extrinsic `offchainComputingPool.authorizeWorker(poolId, worker)`
 - `poolId` fill `101`
 - `worker` fill `5CmLkeupoN7tSthSD6hFj9wHYc9RyMRAWb38uo5BD6LEViGw` (we got the address from the worker starting)

 Submit the extrinsic,
 then you should see the success event on the `Network -> Explorer` page:
-- `offchainComputing.WorkerAuthorized`
+- `offchainComputingPool.WorkerAuthorized`

 Wait for few seconds,
 then you should see the event:
-- `offchainComputing.WorkerSubscribed`
+- `offchainComputingPool.WorkerSubscribed`

 #### Create a job

-Send the extrinsic `offchainComputing.createJob(poolId, policyId, implSpecVersion, input, softExpiresIn)`
+Send the extrinsic `offchainComputingPool.createJob(poolId, policyId, implSpecVersion, input, softExpiresIn)`
 - `poolId` fill `101`
 - `policyId` fill `1`
 - `implSpecVersion` fill `1`